pganssle-talks/chord-trainer/_posts/0000-02-01-background.md

 Notes:

-- The study was performed by someone whose affiliation was "Ichionkai Music School".
-I cannot find anything else published by this person except another article about perfect pitch in which their affiliation is also the Ichionkai Music school.
-This shouldn't immediately disqualify them, but assuming they actually work for the school, it seems very unlikely that they would be publishing studies that do not match their assertions.
+There are some reasons to be skeptical of these claims.
+For one thing, after the advent of the reproducibility crisis — which I strongly suggest you look up if you don't already know about it — we should probably be pretty skeptical of *any* studies, much less non-preregistered accounts coming from a music school that sells books teaching the method.

 - One thing that is very fishy about the study to me is that in the paper they say that they recruited 24 students and told the parents that they could stop at any time, then taught them the method and followed their progress.
 They claim that 2 students dropped out, and the remaining 22 *all* acquired absolute pitch.
+This seems like a much bigger effect size than I would expect for something where the common wisdom is that it's impossible.

 - This method, as you will soon see, involves quizzing 2-6 year olds *five times a day* for *several years*.
-I built an app implementing this method and my son is unusually conscientious about these sorts of things and I had a lot of trouble getting him to do it even 4 times a day.
-I gave this app to many people — including musicians who want to foster an interest in music in their children — and as far as I know no one I've sent it to has made a regular habit of using it.
-It strains my credibility to think that there is not some sort of huge selection effect in play, unless Japanese culture and patterns of life are very different with regards to deliberate and regimented practice in very young children.
+I would submit that getting a 2-6 year old to do *anything* even *once a day* is a challenge.
+Unless Japanese culture and patterns of life are *very different* around young children than they are here, I would not expect a 90% compliance rate on an invention asking parents to brush their childrens' teeth in the morning and night, so 5 daily practices strains credibility.

+That said, it's not impossible that this is just an understudied area, and that no one has really tried this kind of intervention before.
+And critical periods — where it's easier to do something during a certain part of your life and not in others — are probably a real effect.

+At the end of the day, the reason I decided to go for it was that I thought it might be a fun thing to do with my children, and despite being distributed in an annoying way, the overall time commitment is not especially high.